 Find the latest special offers, betting tips and info for The Open Championship with bettingpro.com's ultimate guide to betting on The Open.

-The 2021 Open Championship will be the 149th edition of this famous old event.
-It takes place at Royal St.George’s for the fifteenth time in its history, as player look to write their name into golf’s upper echelons, by winning one of Golf’s four Major titles and one of the oldest competitions in the sporting world.
-Below we take you through the Open Championship, with a look at the history, the course and the world’s top professionals who are likely to feature in this event, which was last won by Shane Lowry in 2019, with the 2020 event cancelled.
+The 2022 Open Championship will be the 150th edition of this famous old tournament, as It takes place at arguably the only real option, the legendary Old Course at St Andrews in Scotland, which hosts the event for 30th time, as players look to write their name into golf’s upper echelons, by winning one of Golf’s four Major titles and one of the oldest competitions in the sporting world.
+Below we take you through the Open Championship, with a look at the history, the course and the world’s top professionals who are likely to feature in this years event, which was won in 2021 by Collin Morikawa..

 For the latest Betting Tips on The Open, click below